alielmorsy/SimpleConnector/README.md

  ```
  to add Simple Connector to your C# project u can find libaray source or DLL file in releases

+# Usage
+u can check example folder in repo for more info
 ## License

 [Apache License 2.0](LICENSE)